OmarBedawi/my_first_e-store/README.md

     * Users can create an account with E-Book Store website and this automatically creates a UserAccount entry for the User in the database.
 Users can use the account to view past orders.
-* #### User Account
+* #### User Profile
     * Users can store their details and use them next time a user reaches the Checkout page.
-    * User details can be updated from their account page.
+    * User details can be updated from their profile page.
 This will not affect their user details (username, email, password) and this is outlined under the update details form.
 * #### Password Reset
     * Users can update their password using their email if they have forgotten their current